Taya Valkyrie: Consejo Mundial de Lucha Libre (2025–present)

 On February 19, 2025, it was announced that Taya will debut and replace Red Velvet due to her injury and will team up with Lady Frost on March 7 in a tournament for the vacant CMLL World Women's Tag Team Championship.
 Taya and Frost defeated Hera and Olympia in the first tournament round and in the second round they defeated Skadi and Kira to become one of winning the finalists of the tournament.
 Taya and Frost defeated Zeuxis and India Sioux in the Arena Coliseo.
 On March 21, 2025 in Homenaje a Dos Leyendas they were defeated by La Jarochita and Lluvia for the vacant CMLL World Women's Tag Team Championship.

 Other media

 In the fall of 2019, Forster shot the role of Regina in the action film Unchained, released on Amazon Prime in July 2021.
 In February 2020, Forster was cast in and shot scenes for the ultimately-abandoned fourth season of the Netflix dramedy GLOW; her involvement was only revealed upon the news of the cancellation in October.

+She is slated to appear in the fourth season of The Traitors Canada in September 2026.